Recent Developments on Cyproterone Acetate and Meningioma Risk Out of France and Implications for Transfeminine People

 This 2018 French news article (translated from French to English via Google Translate) succinctly discusses some of the developments.
 Several recent literature publications have also discussed the topic (Schmutz, 2018; Gerson, 2018; Coubret et al., 2019; Plu-Bureau, 2019; Senofonte, Pallotti, & Lombardo, 2020).
 And long-form reports of the epidemiological study by the French government here (PDF; 128 pages) and here (PDF; 106 pages) provide more information.
 A more succinct report by the French government can also be found here (PDF; 9 pages; English translation here).
 Unfortunately however, many of these materials are in French or other non-English languages and translations are unavailable for English speakers (Google Translate is useful however).

 Case instances of meningioma with CPA are known in our community.
 A transfeminine person on Reddit reported developing multiple meningiomas on CPA.
 They reported taking only 12.5 mg/day for the first year and 6.25 mg/day thereafter.
-A transfeminine YouTuber also reported developing meningioma on CPA.
+A transfeminine YouTuber also developed meningioma on CPA.